-"Don't worry about it till then.
-Come-the Paperwing is ready."
-163 chapter xi platform of freshly sawn pine planks, teetering out over the eastern wall.
+the paperwing sat on a jury-rigged platform of freshly sawn pine planks, teetering out over the eastern wall.
 Six sendings clustered around the craft, readying it for flight.
 Sabriel looked up at it as she climbed the stairs, an unpleasant feeling rising with her.
 She had been expecting something similar to the aircraft that had begun to be common in Ancelstierre, like the biplane that had performed aerobatics at the last Wyverley College Open Day.
-Something with two wings, rigging and a propeller though she had assumed a magical engine rather than a mechanical one.
+Something with two wings, rigging and a propeller-though she had assumed a magical engine rather than a mechanical one.

 But the Paperwing didn't look anything like an Ancelstierran airplane.
 It most closely resembled a canoe with hawk-wings and a tail.
 On closer inspection, Sabriel saw that the central fuselage was probably based on a canoe.
 It was tapered at each end and had a central hole for a cockpit.
 Wings sprouted on each side of this canoe shape-long, swept-back wings that looked very flimsy.
 The wedge-shaped tail didn't look much better.